-Coinciding perfectly with National Curry Week, last Thursday night I, along with my tagger, enjoyed an evening at Vujon on The Quayside in Newcastle, who are an award winning, well established yet innovative family run restaurant dedicated to serving up authentic Indian cuisine.
+Coinciding perfectly with National Curry Week, last Thursday night I, along with my tagger, enjoyed an evening at Vujon on The Quayside in Newcastle.
+Who are an award winning, well established yet innovative family run restaurant.
+Dedicated to serving up authentic Indian cuisine.

-Running parallel to the River Tyne, found just off Lombard Street, Vujon is nestled in the corner of Queen Street.
+Running parallel to the River Tyne, found just off Lombard Street.
+Vujon is nestled in the corner of Queen Street.
 Upon our arrival were shown downstairs to their private dining suite, where the brand new launch of their Winter Menu was to be held at an exclusive Press event.

 Immediately we were greeted warmly by all of the staff and were offered drinks from the full bar within the dining suite.
-As we sat down we began chatting to Emma from Canny Food and got onto our love of food as the sweet aroma of curry spices danced up around our noses.
+As we sat down we began chatting to Emma from Canny Food and got onto our love of food.
+As the sweet aroma of curry spices danced up around our noses.

-We talked about the new restaurants opening around the City Centre and then we discussed good meals and bad meals we’ve eaten elsewhere as our beautifully presented starters were served.
+We talked about the new restaurants opening around the City Centre and then we discussed good meals and bad meals we’ve eaten elsewhere.
+As our beautifully presented starters were served.

-For all of us carnivores, we were served a selection a trio of smaller starters, which included a traditional favourite of a Vegetable Pakora.
-An Angari Tikka, a boneless chicken tandoori style marinated in yoghurt, chilli and garlic, seasoned with spices and a Kathi Kebab, which was diced tender roast lamb, in onions and tomato, tossed in spices and served wrapped in a chapatti.
+For all of us carnivores, we were served a selection a trio of smaller starters.
+Which included a traditional favourite of a Vegetable Pakora.
+An Angari Tikka, a boneless chicken tandoori style marinated in yoghurt, chilli and garlic, seasoned with spices.
+And a Kathi Kebab.
+Which was diced tender roast lamb, in onions and tomato, tossed in spices and served wrapped in a chapatti.
 The starter was so fresh and delicious and was a perfect sized mix to sample.

-After we finished up our starters we chatted and laughed some more, we exchanged stories amongst our table of eight and the drinks were flowing.
+After we finished up our starters we chatted and laughed some more.
+We exchanged stories amongst our table of eight and the drinks were flowing.
 The atmosphere of the restaurant was relaxing and enchanting.

-Another new dish that Vujon are introducing to their menu is the Murgh Ka Mokul which is a perfect alternative for those who love Chicken Tikka Masala but want to switch it up a little bit.
+So another new dish that Vujon are introducing to their menu is the Murgh Ka Mokul which is a perfect alternative for those who love Chicken Tikka Masala but want to switch it up a little bit.
 Pieces of delicious butter Tikka Chicken are tossed into a rich thick tomato style sauce which is mild but extremely moreish.
 This worked perfectly to cool down after the spice of the Khadi Murgh!
 I highly recommend this as a choice for anybody who is looking for something alternative to Chicken Tikka Masala but worried that they won’t enjoy it.

 The last dish was a lamb dish, Lamb Hara Masala.
-Now lamb is a big thing for me, having only started eating meat after 20 years in the last couple of months I’ve had lamb a couple of times and I’m still not 100% about the texture, I have never, in my (nearly) 26 years, particularly enjoyed the smell of lamb cooking either.
+Now lamb is a big thing for me.
+Having only started eating meat after 20 years in the last couple of months.
+I’ve had lamb a couple of times and I’m still not 100% about the texture.
+I have never, in my (nearly) 26 years, particularly enjoyed the smell of lamb cooking either.
 However, I wanted to try the Lamb Hara Masala, which was in a fragrant green masala sauce flavoured with pomegranate seeds and black pepper.
-The lamb was tender and tasty and the sauce was extremely complimentary and had a little kick to it, which was thoroughly enjoyable.
+The lamb was tender and tasty and the sauce was extremely complimentary and had a little kick to it, Which was thoroughly enjoyable.
 If you’re a lover of lamb, I’d recommend it, however, I’m still not 100% if lamb is for me.

 The three curries were accompanied by veg tossed in spices (Tarkhari Handi), Pelaw rice and a Naan.
 This is one of the things I miss about having a gluten intolerance is the Naan to mop the last bit of sauce up!